Desperate owners of poorly built homes in Alberta say industry advocate let them down | CBC News

 More complaints

-Several other unsatisfied clients have left reviews on the company's Google profile.
+Several other dissatisfied clients have left reviews on the company's Google profile.

-Beaumont resident Deborah Teichroeb hired McKale in August 2020 to help her deal with some flooring issues.
+Deborah Teichroeb, who lives in Beaumont, just south of Edmonton, hired McKale in August 2020 to help her deal with some flooring issues.

 "I kept saying literally, 'This is the only money I have.
 And I'm worried because my husband lost his job.'"